Angie-commits/NOTES/README.md

 ### Isolation
 Isolation is crucial when multiple transactions occur concurrently.
 It ensures that concurrent transactions do not interfere with each other.

-*Key Concept: Serializability*
+*Key Concept*
-- Transactions are serializable when the final database state is the same whether transactions are executed:
+- Transactions are serializable, meaning, when the final database state is the same whether transactions are executed:
   - In serial order (one after another)
   - In an interleaved fashion (concurrently)
 - Prevents issues like dirty reads, phantom reads, and non-repeatable reads